top of page

 Biographies

-The RAF Chaplains' Branch has existed for just over 100 years and during that time hundreds of Chaplains have served in its rank, some for two decades and more, others for a very few years.
+The RAF Chaplains' Branch has existed for just over 100 years and during that time hundreds of Chaplains have served in its ranks, some for two decades and more, others for a very few years.
 In an attempt to preserve the stories of the lives of as many of these Chaplains as possible, information is being sought from wherever it may be available and posted on this web-site.
-Clicking the header will reveal some of these biographies and allow access to them.
-Others follow on subsequent pages.
+Some biographies can be found below.
 If anyone has any information that would assist with this search, please contact the Website Administrator on rafassn@btinternet.com.
 The painting is of an unknown Second World War RAF Chaplain; as he is without a clerical collar he's likely to be from the Church of Scotland and Free Church section of the Chaplains' Branch.

 The Padre and the Dance Girl